 This kind of support is critical to their ability to show up, give their all for their patients, face disappointments and successes, and bravely come back and do it all over again on their next shift.
 When leaders make a difference for nurses, nurses can continue to make a difference in their organizations by providing highly reliable care for everyone.

-Relias applauds the hard work and dedication of nurses everywhere.
+Relias celebrates nurses everywhere for their hard work and dedication.
 We appreciate all you do every day to make a difference.